programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 This is the opening paragraph from January 2012 e-mail from Timothy Belden to Louise Kitchen and John Lavorato regarding the “Employment Contracts Deal”.
 Belden directed Enron’s Energy Services, and would later be convicted of conspiracy to drive up energy costs in California that led to a state-wide energy crisis.

-Despite the feeling of negativity one may get from the paragraph as a whole, notice the ambivalence of the phrasing and sentences themselves.
-Some sentiments expressed are in good faith of “not trying to ‘hold up’ the deal” and “genuinely trying.”
-And yet, there are even stronger negative statements about “getting frustrated” and “this company… has screwed me and the people who work for me.”
+Despite the feeling of frustration and anxiety you may glean the paragraph as a whole, notice the ambivalence of the specific phrases within the pargraph.
+Some appear to express good faith efforts, e.g.  “not trying to ‘hold up’ the deal” and “genuinely trying.”
+And yet, there are even stronger negative statements about “getting frustrated", "I am afraid", and “this company… has screwed me and the people who work for me.”

-Here’s how we can conduct sentiment scores for this paragraph:
+Here’s how we can calculate sentiment scores for this paragraph:

 ```
 # first, we import the relevant modules from the NLTK library